paobranco/MetaUtil/README.md

 *****

 ### References
 [1] Branco, P. and Torgo, L. and Ribeiro, R.P.
-(2018) *"MetaUtil: Meta Learning for Utility Maximization in Regression"* submitted to DS 2018: the 21st International Conference on Discovery Science. (**submitted**)
+(2018, October) "MetaUtil: Meta Learning for Utility Maximization in Regression" In *International Conference on Discovery Science* (pp. ---).
+Springer, Berlin, Heidelberg.